 C. SPECIAL REPORTS AGENDA

-1. Merchant reported that at the last meeting the Planning Commission heard a presentation from a builder wanting to put in some high-tech storage units in the Township.
+1. Merchant reported that at the last meeting the Planning Commission heard a presentation from a DEVELOPER wanting to put in some high-tech storage units in the Township.
 They listened but no voting took place.

 2. Windiate reported no FOIA requests at this time.